You & Me (Jennie song)

-"You & Me" is a song by South Korean singer Jennie.
+"You & Me" is a song by South Korean singer and rapper Jennie.
 It was released through YG Entertainment and Interscope Records on October 6, 2023.
 The song marked Jennie's first solo single in five years since "Solo" (2018), and her final solo release under both labels before her departure in December 2023.
 Written by Teddy and Danny Chung and composed by Teddy, 24, and Vince, it is a dance-pop and EDM track with romantic lyrics.

 The song was a commercial success, peaking at number seven on the Billboard Global 200 and topping the Global Excl.
 U.S.—Jennie's first number-one on that chart.
 In the United Kingdom, it became the first song by a female K-pop soloist to top the UK Singles Downloads Chart and entered the top 40 of the UK Singles Chart.
 The song also reached the top ten on various charts, including the Circle Digital Chart in South Korea, as well as other charts in Hong Kong, Malaysia, Singapore, Taiwan, Vietnam, Indonesia, and the Philippines.
-The song was awarded Best Dance Performance at the 2024 MAMA Awards.

 "You & Me" was first performed during Blackpink's Born Pink World Tour (2022–2023) prior to its official release.
 Originally intended to be released alongside "Solo" in 2018, the song was shelved for several years before its eventual release.
 A remixed version, featuring additional writing and composition by Bekuh Boom, was performed at Coachella and BST Hyde Park.
 Jennie also presented a jazz rendition at Chanel's Métiers d'Art showcase in Tokyo.
+The song was awarded Best Dance Performance at the 2024 MAMA Awards.